 2.1.
-About the Community Investments Stream Round Four grant opportunity
+About the Community Investments Stream Round Five grant opportunity

-These guidelines contain information for the Community Investments Stream Round Four grant opportunity.
+These guidelines contain information for the Community Investments Stream Round Five grant opportunity.

-In line with the program objectives and intended outcomes, the Community Investments Stream will fund new or expanded local events, strategic regional plans, or leadership and capability strengthening activities that provide economic and social benefits to regional and remote areas.
+The Community Investments Stream will fund new or expanded local events, strategic regional plans, or leadership and capability strengthening activities that provide economic and social benefits to regional and remote areas.
 Infrastructure projects are not eligible under the Community Investments Stream.